rieder/amuse-fresco/README.md

 # FRESCO
-Fabricate Reality-Emulating Star Cluster Observations
+Fresco aims to simulate observations of particle-based simulations, such as those of a star cluster.
+It creates a Hubble WFC3-like image from an AMUSE-type hdf5 file of stars or gas particles (other filetypes, like the Starlab format, are also supported).

-Fresco creates a Hubble WFC3-like image from an AMUSE-type hdf5 file of stars (other filetypes, like the Starlab format, are also supported).
-The positions and masses of the stars are always used, if information on the temperature and radius is not available this is calculated using the SSE stellar evolution code.
+For stars, the temperature and radius are calculated using the SeBa (default) or SSE stellar evolution code, if it is not available in the dataset.

 Gas/dust particles may also be read, and will cause extinction and reflection of light from background- and nearby stars, respectively.